The banks offer payment services and provide loans for various purposes.

 New customers normally receive a MasterCard Debit which only allows the owner to withdraw the amount available on the account.

-If the bank assesses your financial standing to be satisfactory, you may be offered a Dankort or Visa/Dankort which – if the bank agrees - allows purchases and cash withdrawals higher than the deposit.
+If the bank assesses the financial standing of the customer to be satisfactory he or shey may be offered a Visa/Dankort which allows purchases and cash withdrawals higher than the deposit.
 An interest will be charged for such amounts.
-A Dankort can be issued for withdrawal and payment within the Danish Realm, and a Visa/Dankort for withdrawal and payment in most countries around the world.

 Customers that are well known to the bank may also get a MasterCard Credit which allows the owner a balance of debt.

-All banks offer online banking which allows you to transfer money and pay bills within the Danish Realm without paying service fees.
+All banks offer personal online banking service enabling the customer to transfer money and pay bills within the Danish Realm without paying service fees.

-Online banking is the easiest and cheapest way to transfer money, but you can also ask the post office or the banks to pay bills or transfer money for you.
-In this case you will have to pay a service fee.
+Online banking is the easiest and cheapest way to transfer money, but it is also possible to ask the post office or the banks to pay bills or transfer money.
+In this case a service fee will be charged.

 The banks offer mortgage loans for buying real estate property and loans for other purposes, e.g. for purchasing a car.
-The bank will make an assessment of your financial standing before granting a loan.
+The bank will make an assessment of the financial standing of the customer before granting a loan.